 "I am unable to use the phone.
 It is very embarrassing having to use my husband as a go between, repeating what [the] GP is saying."
-Female, 55-64, needs other reasonable adjustments

 "When I raised a valid concern about my ability to access a GP appointment in an accessible way (other than by telephone) I was told that there was no scope to be able to email the surgery directly.
 Instead, I have to attend the surgery in person at 8am in order to book in person.
 This is very difficult for me as I am a full-time carer for my disabled son."